Lartu/tmon/readme.md

 If you want to execute tmon only once, run `./tmon.py`.
 If you don't want to cron it, you can run it this way whenever you want to back-up your playlist (do it often!).

+I recommend that, if you want to download a big playlist and then keep watch over it, you first run tmon by hand, download the list and then cron it to download the newly added videos.

 ## FAQ